 24Me is like a modern version of Wunderlist.
 What I mean by that is it does most things that Wunderlist does and also adds some new functionalities which are made possible by new technology.
 It is not just a place for your tasks but rather a place where every aspect of your task life integrates with each other.
 With 24Me, all your tasks, meetings, calendar events, meeting notes, and more appear in one place.
 Even your emails can be converted into tasks using 24Me.

 Talking about the modern features, 24Me allows users to add tasks using just their voice.
 It can do that because it has a built-in assistant which is always available to you.
 If you own an Apple Watch, you can use the 24Me directly from there.
 You don’t even have to take out your phone to see your latest due tasks and add new tasks.
 The app also lets you customize its user interface including things like font size, weight, color, background photos, and more.
-It is a great app and you should definitely check it out.
+It is a great app and one of the best wunderlist alternatives on the market.

 Platform Availability: Android and iOS (Free, $24.99/year)